CyVerse-learning-materials/cacao-uarizona-its2024/docs/cacao/cacao.md

 ## Log into CACAO (JS2)

-To start, you will need an ACCESS user account and have access to a project.
+To start, you will need an AWS secret and access key

 Go to [https://cacao.cyverse.ai](https://cacao.cyverse.ai){target=_blank} to log in to CACAO.
 You will be prompted to authenticate with CILogon.